Be the Genius: How RiskGenius Is Using AI to Transform Insurance Documents

 Chris Cheatham

-Who Is Chris Cheatham and What Is RiskGenius
+Who is Chris Cheatham and what does RiskGenius do?

 Chris Cheatham is an attorney turned entrepreneur who got tired of watching smart people, agents, underwriters, risk managers, struggle to extract meaning from the walls of legal text that constitute modern insurance policies.
 He founded RiskGenius with a straightforward premise: artificial intelligence can read, organize, and analyze insurance policy language faster and more consistently than any human can, and that capability should be put to work for the people who actually need to understand those policies.